 - Norway (University College of Southeast Norway; Norwegian Resource Centre for Community Mental Health)

 - Portugal (Lisbon Institute for Global Mental Health)

 - Uganda (Butabika National Referral Hospital; Heartsounds Recovery College)

 - USA (Boston University; Dartmouth Psychiatric Research Centre; University of Massachusetts; Yale University)

 And we work with international organisation, such as

 - Mental Health Europe

 There are three ways you can access the references of publications from the Recovery Research Team:

 - We actively maintain our website researchintorecovery.com.
-Study-specific publications are listed here, other papers are listed here, downloadable reports here, books here and talks here.
+Papers from our group are listed here, books here, and free downloads here.